regis-leray/wh-permissions/expression-dsl.md

 - actions-start: `Expression[Instant]` (optional)
 - actions-end: `Expression[Instant]` (optional)

-This will instrcut the service on when and how to extract piece of information from an event in input.
+This will instruct the service on when and how to extract piece of information from an event in input.

 #### Rules.conf

-Specific events need to be bound to specific actions by adding entries to `rules.conf`.
+Specific events need to be bound to specific actions by adding entries to [rules.conf](src/main/resources/rules.conf).
 Entries in the rules list are evaluated as list of action names (`String`) and can refer to any of the following fields: `$.event`, `$.status`, `$.universe`.